-We are commemorating Unix’s anniversary with the Unix50 event, a two-day celebration that will reflect on Unix’s past and explore the future of computing.
-Speakers and panelists include many of the original team that built Unix and designed the C programming language, as well as luminaries in the fields of computing and robotics.
-The event will also feature a gallery of Unix artifacts, a coding challenge requiring students to program robots to navigate the industrial spaces of the future, and numerous other activities drawing on Unix’s rich and colorful history at Bell Labs.
+Unix 50’s speakers and panelists included many of the original team that built Unix and designed the C programming language, as well as luminaries in the fields of computing and robotics.
+The event also featured a gallery of Unix artifacts, a coding challenge requiring students to program robots to navigate the industrial spaces of the future, and numerous other activities drawing on Unix’s rich and colorful history at Bell Labs.

 Al V. Aho is Lawrence Gussman Professor Emeritus in the Department of Computer Science at Columbia University.
 Prior to his position at Columbia, Professor Aho was Vice President of the Computing Sciences Research Center at Bell Labs.
 He is known for his many papers and books on algorithms and data structures, programming languages, compilers, and the foundations of computer science.